TheLazySquid/BetterDiscordPlugins/plugins/UnicodeEmojis/README.md

 # Discord Unicode Emojis

-This is a [BetterDiscord](https://betterdiscord.app/) plugin that automatically escapes emojis that you type in chat, turning them into their unicode equivalents.
+This plugin automatically escapes emojis that you type in chat, turning them into their unicode equivalents.
+These will not render properly for people using Discord mobile.

 ### No plugin: